ryanNupp/CSCI-467-Quote-System/README.md

 **Backend:**    PHP

-Our front end style was pulled together with Bootstrap
+Our front end style was pulled together with Bootstrap:
 https://getbootstrap.com/

-Our calls to backend were made on the frontend using jQuery
+Our calls to backend were made on the frontend using jQuery:
 https://jquery.com/